rxue/learning-dirary/programming/shell/README.md

 Built-in commands are executed without invoking another program

+Each shell has its own built-in commands.
+But for instance, between Bash and Zsh, most built-in commands are the same, but options might still differ.

+For instance, the options of `history` commands in Bash are different from those in Zsh

 # boolean operation
 Advanced use case of `&&` in combination with `&` `branch=test && (git branch -D $branch & git push origin --delete $branch)` # brackets can be used in this case